 We remember reading initial reviews of Jonathan Lethem’s novel, The Fortress of Solitude.
-Many critics were clearly baffled by the author’s decision to include a superhero in his giant, messy semi-autobiographical novel.
+Many critics were clearly baffled by the author’s decision to include a superhero in his giant, messy semi-autobiographical book.

 But those early critics were quickly silenced by the consensus.
 Released in 2003, Lethem’s masterpiece of race and culture is now considered by many to be one of the greatest novels ever written about New York City.
 With The Fortress of Solitude, Lethem deftly proved that comic books and superhero tropes have literary merit.